kora-projects/kora-docs/mkdocs/docs/en/documentation/http-client.md

   use_when: "Use this file for Kora docs or implementation questions about Kora HTTP clients, OkHttp, AsyncHttpClient, Java native client, declarative client annotations, request and response mapping, interceptors, and authorization; key triggers include @HttpClient, @HttpRoute, @Path, @Query, @Header, @Cookie, @Json, @InterceptWith, HttpClientModule, OkHttp."
 ---

-Module provides a thin layer of abstraction over HTTP client libraries to create HTTP clients using declarative-style annotations or using client in imperative-style.
+The `HTTP client` module describes outgoing HTTP calls: transport implementation, request mapping, response mapping, telemetry, and interceptors.
+In Kora, clients can be described declaratively with `@HttpClient` and `@HttpRoute`, or used imperatively through the common `HttpClient` interface when a request must be built in code.

+The declarative approach is suitable for most integrations with external services: the method contract becomes the remote call contract, and Kora creates the implementation at compile time without using `Reflection` at runtime.
+The imperative approach is useful for low-level or dynamic scenarios where path, headers, query parameters, or body are easier to assemble manually.

 ???+ tip "Recommendation"

-    **We recommend** using an approach where OpenAPI file is primary contract and clients are created from it using a OpenAPI generator.
+    **We recommend** using an approach where the `OpenAPI` file is the primary contract and clients are created from it using the generator.
-    This approach allows you to achieve consistency between the consumer and owner of the contract and update API faster in case of new version by just updaing contract file.
+    This approach allows you to achieve consistency between the consumer and owner of the contract and update the API faster when the contract changes by replacing the contract file.
     For more information about the generator, see the [section on generating from OpenAPI](openapi-codegen.md).

 For a step-by-step walkthrough before the reference details, see [HTTP Client](../guides/http-client.md) and [Advanced HTTP Client](../guides/http-client-advanced.md).